IP vs O-Level Tuition: Understanding the Key Differences

 • Prefers diverse peer mix and broader ability classroom

-• Wants flexibility to pivot to polytechnic/ITE after O Levels
+• Wants flexibility to pivot to polytechnic or ITE after O-Level

 • Fill knowledge gaps and strengthen fundamentals